BardoJos/ICS2000/README.md

 # ICS2000
-Extract data from ICS2000 and send command to device
+Extract data from ICS2000 and send command to device.